CodeforSouth/iot-flood-tracker/README.md

-Paste the code below in the git url, replacing it&#39;s current content
+Paste the code fromgit url, https://github.com/Code-for-Miami/iot-flood-tracker/blob/master/GiveMeData.ino replacing it&#39;s current content

 - From the menu, press VERIFY.
 This should result in the message Code verified!
 Great work.